alban-read/Scheme-Windows-Workspace/App/docs/gui.md

 *Be mindful; that some code can run away; and never stop; which may require you to kill the app.*

-The app now simulates a user typing control-c into a terminal when the escape is pressed.
+The app now simulates a user typing control-c into a terminal when the escape key is pressed.

 It needs to do this in a fairly convoluted way; that required an extra function to be added to the scheme code and use of the scheme timer.

-As Scheme runs; at safe points; it checks to see if there are any error conditions; the in-scheme escape key handler works by politely creating a keyboard interrupt that interrupt is defined to sets a timer that raises an escape key pressed error; safely in a few cycles time.
+As Scheme runs; at safe points; it checks to see if there are any error conditions; the in-scheme escape key handler works by politely creating a keyboard interrupt.

+That interrupt sets a timer that later raises an escape key pressed error; it does this safely in a few cycles time.
+This is how it is polite.

 In this way we avoid intervening in normal code execution in a way that usually causes a crash.

-In addition another escape key watcher runs in-app.
+In addition another escape key watcher runs in the application.

-This in-app watcher will drain the script queue of any pending requests.
+When the application sees escape it will drain the script queue of any pending requests.

-The combined effect of both watchers is to :-
+The combined effect is to :-

 - Cancel any pending work in the queue.
-- Cancel any running task.
+- Cancel any running task in Scheme in a few moments.

 **Checking the escape key status**

-You can also if you wish add a third level of checks for the escape key into any loops you write in your scripts.
+You can also if you wish add a third level of checks for the escape key in your scripts.

 For example this is an infinite loop; that will start to count up to infinity; not a good thing to tell a computer to do.